Skip to main content

 Part three is Flight Attendant Drug and Alcohol Program (FADAP).
 We help with substance abuse for yourself and your family.
 All of our services are confidential and free.

-Maria Ito and Marty Ford and I are your local ORD EAP representatives.
 We are dedicated and caring representatives.
 Whatever your concern, we can help.
 Please reach out to us in your time of need, whether it is a simple question or a complicated issue.
 Nothing is too small or too large for us to help.
-If we can’t help you, we will find someone who can.
+If we can't help you, we will find someone who can.

-Hello, I’m Julian Robinson, LEC 52 DFW EAP Chair.
 My team and I are here to aid and support you in every possible way with any possible scenario.
 This may come in the form of rerouting you to a different committee that can best address your concerns.
 Please understand this is by no means a brush-off.
 We take pride in the training of our representatives and our abilities to discern.
 If we don’t have the answers, we will do our best to get you to the person who does.
-I have 2 very capable and competent representatives working with me in DFW, Missy Melton, and Antonine Mathurin.
+I have a very capable and competent representative working with me in DFW, Missy Melton.

 Please be aware that in some rare cases, we may not have been informed of your emergency situation, so if you don’t hear from us please give us a call.

-Hi.
-My name is Rebeca Stam, and I am the LEC 59 MIA EAPchair.
 As you know, the Miami base had been closed and was reopened a couple of years ago.
 We are now rebuilding the local union and are actively seeking members for our union committees, including our EAP committee.
 Please reach out to me if you feel called to support your fellow flight attendants in our day-to-day life.
 It is a privilege to lend a listening ear when you want one, and to be available for anything you might need.
 All our EAP bases work together, we are a very close team, and we each help, as needed, at the other bases, too.
 Feel free to call whichever base, or rep, you feel most comfortable with.
 If we can make your job more enjoyable, safer, or more compatible with the rest of your life, please do not hesitate to reach out.
 Blessings to all.

 Professional Standards